prajjawal05/transcoding/Setting-up.md

 3. MongoDB is also required for storing action states.

-- For mongod use: `mongod --config /usr/local/etc/mongod.conf --fork`.
+- For mongod use: `mongod --config /usr/local/etc/mongod.conf --fork` or `sudo systemctl daemon-reload && sudo systemctl start mongod`

 4. Go over to the respective action folder for any more details.